 Introduction/Motivation (Return to Contents)

 Remind the class that yeast cells are microscopic, and ask them if we can actually see respiration occur in yeasts.
 Some students may suggest that with a good microscope someone might be able to see it.
 If necessary, remind them that cellular respiration involves individual molecules of glucose, carbon dioxide, and ethyl alcohol.
-Can these be seen with a microscope?
+The yeast cells convert glucose (the food source) to carbon dioxide and ethyl alcohol through a process called cellular respiration.
+Energy is also produced during this process, which the yeast cells use to grow and reproduce.
+Can the individual molecules be seen with a microscope?
 Make sure students understand that molecules are too small to be seen with a microscope.

 Then tell the class that that is just what they will do: try to determine if yeast cells are respiring or not.
 If students seem disinterested, ask what else respiring yeast cells produce.
 Pointing out that in the process of observing yeast respiration, the class will actually be making a "forbidden" substance -- ethyl alcohol.
 Mention that if the experiment works, i.e., students are able to provide the conditions necessary for yeast respiration, the classroom may begin to smell somewhat "beery" after a few days, and you hope the principal doesn't decide to drop in.
 At this point, your seventh-graders should be well motivated to participate!